Image from Steve Bowers

 The A, B, C, and D components of the Kiyoshi system have all been enclosed in mass-stream supported dyson sphere layers.

 Each of the four primary elements of the Kiyoshi complex consists of some 10,000 concentric habitation shells, with each shell supported by a geodesic grid work of active compression streams accelerated by magnetic induction and powered by the central star.
 With an innermost average radius of some 3.7 million kilometers and an average distance between shells of 10 kilometers (providing a gravity differential of approximately 10% across the entire thickness of each habitat shell from approximately 9-11 m/s2), each dyson possesses some 3 billion times the surface area of a terrestrial planet such as Earth.
+For a 1.75m tall neb standing at sea level the Kiyoshi horizon is, on average, 114.5km distant.
+A similar sized neb standing on a 1km high mountain/arcology can see for >2750km (in reality atmospheric hazing prohibits this range at visible wavelengths).
 The combined habitable area of the entire dyson complex is approximately 12 billion times the surface area of a terrestrial world.

 Spread across the surface of each of the four dysons are millions of environments and habitats of nearly all sorts.
 Most are terrestrial, many are not.
 Illumination for each is provided by a network of light-pipes, reflectors, and filters running from the innermost surface of the structure all the way to the outermost level.
 At the final outer layer of each dyson, the light is sent upward toward an array of statite light sails that reflect it back down to provide illumination for the outer shell.
 For those biomes that use non-terrestrial atmospheres or have significant pressure differentials, industrial grade air-walls, extending from 'floor' to 'ceiling' between the interior levels, and hundreds of kilometers above the outer surface, prevent atmospheric mixing.
 While most Kiyoshin biomes are of planetary dimensions others are hundreds, thousands, or even millions of times the size of a planetary environment.
 Despite this, barely more than half of the total surface area of the complex has been fully developed, with the rest still left for the work of future generations.